Travel advisors are changing the travel game

 Best For: Luxury seeking travelers who love VIP service and want and have the budget to pay for insider experiences such as an after-hours visit to the Sistine Chapel or a backstage meet-and-greet with the performers of the hottest Broadway show.

-Travelers who book a stay at any Virtuoso-network hotel receive more than $500 of benefits per property including breakfast, $100 hotel or food and drinks credit, a room upgrade (depending on availability), and late check-in and early check-out preference subject to availability.
+Travelers who book a stay at any Virtuoso-network hotel receive more than $500 of benefits per property including breakfast, $100 hotel or food and drinks credit, a room upgrade (depending on availability), and early check-in and late check-out preference subject to availability.
 They also receive an additional $100 benefit that varies by property such as a cooking class or massage.

 The Virtuoso Voyages Hosted program includes 12 cruise lines including Silversea and Crystal Cruises.